scrapy-plugins/scrapy-djangoitem/README.rst

    >>> p['age'] = '22'
    >>> p['sex'] = 'M'

-.. note:: fields added to the item won't be taken into account when doing a :meth:`~DjangoItem.save`

 And we can override the fields of the model with your own::

     class PersonItem(DjangoItem):